Princess Alexia of Greece and Denmark: Marriage and children

 On 9 July 1999, Alexia married Carlos Javier Morales Quintana, an architect and a champion yachtsman, at St. Sophia Cathedral, London.
 In May 1999, two months before their wedding, Alexia and Carlos were involved in a yachting accident on a boat named the Alexia.
 Alexia and Carlos were the only two people out of the thirteen on board to be injured.
 Alexia suffered a broken collarbone and Carlos a fractured kneecap.
-Plans for their wedding to be delayed were in place, however both were able to recover beforehand.
+Plans for their wedding to be delayed were in place; however, both were able to recover in time for the originally planned date.

 At her wedding, Alexia wore a gown by the Austrian designer Inge Sprawson.
 She also wore a Cartier diamond tiara that previously belonged to Margaret of Connaught.
-The same tiara was worn by the brides at the weddings of Alexia's mother, Anne-Marie, and grandmother, Ingrid.
+Alexia's mother, Anne-Marie, and grandmother, Ingrid, had both also worn the same tiara on their own wedding day.
 Her attendants included her sister Princess Theodora, her niece Princess Maria-Olympia, and Princess Mafalda, daughter of Kyril, Prince of Preslav, a son of former King Simeon of Bulgaria.
 Their wedding was preceded by a royal ball, two days prior.